 Being an Upstander means speaking out when you see injustice or bullying.
 It also means identifying important issues and working toward positive solutions to problems.
 Stand Up! helps children learn important communication, conflict resolution, and negotiation skills as well as how to set realistic, specific, and attainable goals to make a difference in the world.

-Excerpt pulled from Chapter 8 of Stand Up!
+Excerpt adapted from Chapter 8 of Stand Up!
 Be an Upstander and Make a Difference by Wendy L. Moss, Ph.D, published by Magination Press.

 Related Books from Magination Press